alessandro-developer/currency_converter/README.md

 This combination ensures a clear separation between presentation, business logic, and data access layers, guaranteeing testability, scalability, and maintainability.

+**Singleton Pattern**

+The classes [`CacheProvider`](lib/data/data_providers/local/cache_provider.dart), [`ExchangeRateProvider`](lib/data/data_providers/backend/exchange_rate_provider.dart), and [`ExchangeRateRepository`](lib/data/repositories/exchange_rate_repository.dart) are implemented as **Singletons**.
+This design choice ensures that only one instance of each provider/repository exists throughout the app's lifecycle, allowing:
+- Efficient resource management (e.g., shared preferences, HTTP clients)
+- Consistent access to cached data and API logic
+- Avoidance of unnecessary object creation and memory usage

+Singletons are especially useful in Flutter apps for services that must maintain a single state or cache, or that interact with device resources.

 ---

 ## How It Works